secret-sahil/v2-secret-sahil/content/featured/PTU-Blog/index.md

 github: 'https://github.com/secret-sahil/ptublog-website'
 external: 'https://ptublog.in/'
 tech:
+  - HTML
+  - CSS
+  - PHP
-  - VS Code
+  - Javascript
-  - XAMPP
+  - Bootstrap
   - Canva
-  - Adobe Photoshop
 ---

 Basically, it's a blogging as well as stopping platform made for IKPTU.
 In this student can read about latest news and events going on in university and buy / sell products in university.